raphaellarrinaga/covid-good-news/README.md

 - summary content (links, static information)
 - load more link, end of list state
 - mobile switch views
-- set design
 - set date with timestamp
 - order by publication date
-- metatags, favicon
+✓ metatags, favicon
 - get og image or fallback from link
 - transiton on page load
 - better copy
-- email address for feed back
+✓ email address for feed back
 - provide a view for youtube videos, facebook, twitter
 - provide a way to set images only
 - provide rss feed